alycecil/alycecil/README.md

 My name is `Alice`

-My Pronouns are: she/her or it/its
+My Pronouns are: `she/her` or `it/its`

+I like game modding and making bots.